MetaMask/metamask-docs/snaps/reference/permissions.md

 [`onCronjob`](../reference/entry-points.md#oncronjob) entry point.

 :::tip
-You can modify the cron job's execution limit by using [Snap-defined timeouts](#snap-defined-timeouts).
+You can modify the cron job's execution limit using [Snap-defined timeouts](#snap-defined-timeouts).
 :::

 Specify this permission in the manifest file as follows: